moonstar-x/server-setup/docs/linux/services/development/gitea.md

 ## Post-Installation

-nce you have started the server once, edit the config file located inside the `data` volume:
+Once you have started the server once, edit the config file located inside the `data` volume:

 ```bash
 nano data/gitea/conf/app.ini